Cacodemon345/uefidoom/readme.md

 # Cacodemon345's UEFI-DOOM (forked from warfish's DOOM repo)

 A port of DOOM to UEFI systems.
-Tested with: QEMU with OVMF.
+Tested with: QEMU with OVMF, MSI B150M-PRO-VD UEFI firmware.

 # Building
 Prerequisites: